May 30, 2021

 The interior of the courthouse is one of the most ornate in the United States featuring gold and copper inlays, marble floors, and mahogany doors.

-It’s odd that Wilson was included on these walls since the building was completed in 1912, the same year of his election.
-Also, I find it odd that Jefferson was left out.
+Oddly, Wilson was included on these walls when the building was completed in 1912, the same year of his election.
+Also, I find it odd that Jefferson was left out considering that much of the state of Montana was included as part of the Louisiana Purchase.

-Here’s a view of Butte from a nearby highway overlook, and then an historical sign explaining the town’s development.
+Here’s a view of Butte from a nearby highway overlook, and then a historical sign explaining the town’s development.

 Finally, one last historical sign and one last statue:

-All photos taken by the author on May 7, 2013
+All photos were taken by the author on May 7, 2013

 A list of all photo posts from the American County Seats series in TimManBlog can be found here.